stainsby/uniscala-json/Usage.md

 ## Tree operations

+There are also methods to transform entire JSON trees.

+The `treeMap`
-The are methods to deal with the tree-like nature of JSON.
-The `treeMap` methods operates in a similar way to the familiar functional `map`, but traversing the tree structure and applying the map function to the values at each key.
+methods operates in a similar way to the familiar functional `map`, but traversing the tree structure and applying the map function to the values at each key.
 Continuing to use `user1` declared in 'Paths' above: